 Rinse your pineapple in the kitchen sink using a strong water spray.
-Make certain any pesticide residue remaining is removed from outside of the rind as it can harm your pile.
+This is to make certain that any pesticide residue remaining is removed from the outside of the rind as it can harm your pile.
 Remove the top and rind from the edible flesh.
 You can store the fruit to enjoy later on.
 If the pineapple is past its prime, it’s fine the add the entire (chopped up) fruit.

-Store any uneaten or unused flesh and pineapple scraps in a compost container in your kitchen until you can add it to your compost bin or pile.
+Store any uneaten or unused flesh and pineapple scraps in a compost container in your kitchen until you can add them to your compost bin or pile.

 Make certain your compost pile has even moisture throughout.
 Moisture is extremely important to help microorganisms break down organic materials.
 The final result is usable compost.

 The next time you include materials rich in nitrogen in your compost pile or greens, also include bits of leftover pineapple such as the leaves, skin, and flesh.
 You want to make certain your compost pile has the correct nutrient balance.
 You should include three parts of materials rich in carbon or browns such as paper or leaves and one part greens.

 What about the pineapple skin?

 When you compost pineapple, keep in mind the skin is fairly tough.
 The top section of the fruit is even tougher.
 This means pineapple peels will not break down as quickly as the peels from other fruits such as a banana.
 Eventually, your pineapple skin will break down.
 If you want the decomposition to proceed faster, cut the top of your pineapple and the peel or skin into small pieces.